Questions that intrigue me

 Why are we not building new cities in India?

-We have sending millions of people to existing cities, thereby making these cities expensive and difficult to sustain.
+We are sending millions of people to existing cities, thereby making these cities expensive and difficult to sustain.

 When can computers replace/greatly assist the following professions?